On the stabilisation of locked tearing modes in ITER and other large tokamaks: Envisioned stabilisation scenarios and implications of recent findings

-\textit{Envisioned stabilisation scenarios and implications of recent findings - } In ITER, NTM stabilisation is planned using EC waves through the Fisch-Boozer current drive effect \cite{fisch_creating_1980,fisch_theory_1987}.
-Studies have largely focused on RM stabilisation (e.g.~\cite{de_lazzari_merits_2009, sauter_requirements_2010, bertelli_requirements_2011, poli_electron_2018}).
+In ITER, NTM stabilisation is planned using EC waves through the Fisch-Boozer current drive effect \cite{fisch_creating_1980,fisch_theory_1987}.
+Studies have largely focused on the stabilisation of the islands produced by NTMs while they are still rotating. (e.g.~\cite{de_lazzari_merits_2009, sauter_requirements_2010, bertelli_requirements_2011, poli_electron_2018}).
+We will refer to this as rotating mode (RM) stabilisation.
 The primary purpose of the ITER EC upper launcher is NTM stabilisation.
 It has been designed to have a fixed toroidal launching angle $\beta$ of about $20^\circ$ on the basis of ray tracing calculations for RM stabilisation via continuous EC injection \cite{ramponi_iter_2007}.
 More recent experimental evidence indicates that the deposition profile of the ECCD is significantly broadened relative to the predictions of ray tracing codes \cite{decker_effect_2012,brookman_experimental_2017, chellai_millimeter-wave_2018, chellai_millimeter-wave_2019,brookman_resolving_2021}.
 Theoretical calculations for ITER predict a broadening by a factor of 2.5 to 3.5 at the $q=2$ surface due to scattering of the EC beam by edge density fluctuations \cite{snicker_effect_2018}.
-However, the power requirements for stabilisation via continuous EC become prohibitive for deposition profiles that are that broad \cite{poli_recent_2015, snicker_effect_2018}.
+The power requirements for stabilisation via continuous EC become prohibitive for deposition profiles that are that broad \cite{poli_recent_2015, snicker_effect_2018}.
 RM stabilisation remains a possibility only if the ECCD is modulated at the island rotation frequency, with the phase controlled such that the ECCD is deposited in the neighborhood of the island O-point.